proxymc/it-specialist-projects/CISCO/Packet-Tracer/Implementing_Physical_Security_With_IoT_Devices.md

 # Packet Tracer - Implement Physical Security with IoT Devices

+## 📌Overview
+To improve home security, IoT devices will be installed to allow remote monitoring.
+This lab involves connecting IoT devices to a wireless network, registering them with a remote server, and interacting with them via an IoT management system.

-## Objectives
+### Objectives

 - **Part 1:** Connect IoT Devices to the Network
 - **Part 2:** Add IoT Devices to the Registration Server
 - **Part 3:** Explore IoT Security Device Functionality

-## Background / Scenario

-To improve home security, IoT devices will be installed to allow remote monitoring.
-This lab involves connecting IoT devices to a wireless network, registering them with a remote server, and interacting with them via an IoT management system.

 ---
 ## Part 1: Connect IoT Devices to the Network

 ### Step 1: Connect the Siren to the Door